 When properly installed, flumes can be accurate to within +/-2-5% (for the flume itself) - with overall system accuracy for a typical installation being +/-10% (when all factors are considered).
-The site accuracy of flumes is similar to that of weirs, with the accuracy of weirs being slightly better under ideal circumstances.
+This accuracy is similar to that of weirs - although weirs are slightly more accurate under ideal conditions.

 While similar in accuracy, flumes have distinct advantages over weirs, including: